 Personally, I love their Volume and Shape Collection–I use it all the time now, along with this Leave In Conditioner from Giovanni and the Volume Spray from Morrocco Method.
 Morrocco Method's Diamond Moisture Mist is really nice as well.

 Along with their shampoo I like Beautycounter's Sea Salt Spray.
 It's a great way to have beach waves without going to the beach and without toxins.
 It adds some body too.
-Depending on you hair, you may or may not find it to be drying.
-I do fine with it as long as I don't use it a ton and I have hair that tends toward being very dry.

 You can read more about Beautycounter and what I love about them here.